 Take Action: Ask your Representative to become a member of the Congressional Childhood Cancer Caucus or extend your thanks if they already are.

 Childhood Cancer Action Day

-This advocacy opportunity is held annually in Washington, DC and is hosted by the Alliance for Childhood Cancer, a coalition of 25 national patient advocacy groups and professional medical and scientific organizations.
+This advocacy opportunity is held annually in Washington, DC and is hosted by the Alliance for Childhood Cancer, a coalition of over 30 national patient advocacy groups and professional medical and scientific organizations.
 This year Action Days was held on April 23-24, 2018.

 The 8th Annual Childhood Cancer Action Days is taking place March 26-27, 2019.
 The two-day event includes issues and advocacy training and pre-arranged Capitol Hill visits with Members of Congress and their staff to discuss important childhood cancer issues currently before Congress.
 Learn more about how to participate – either virtually or in person – on the Alliance for Childhood Cancer website.

 The Childhood Cancer STAR Act was signed into law on June 5, 2018 – a landmark moment for the childhood cancer community.
 The passage of the STAR Act was a true community effort that involved years of patience, hard work, and collaboration.